 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Paul Jacobson - Latest Comments in My new (almost) paperless office</title><link>http://pauljacobson.disqus.com/</link><description>Life, law and other stuff</description><language>en</language><lastBuildDate>Mon, 19 May 2008 03:08:36 -0000</lastBuildDate><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-5859982</link><description>Wow!
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Paul Jacobson - Latest Comments in My new (almost) paperless office</title><link>http://pauljacobson.disqus.com/</link><description>blogger. evangelist. maven</description><atom:link href="https://pauljacobson.disqus.com/my_new_almost_paperless_office/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 19 May 2008 03:08:36 -0000</lastBuildDate><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674538</link><description>&lt;p&gt;Wow!
 Excellent system!
 I'd agree with Shimon, you could add Google Calendar.
-As to RTM and Basecamp I think that they both can be replaced with just &lt;a href="http://www.wrike.com" rel="nofollow"&gt;one app&lt;/a&gt; that is great for both tasks and project management.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Pat Flatcher</dc:creator><pubDate>Mon, 19 May 2008 03:08:36 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674538</link><description>Wow!
+As to RTM and Basecamp I think that they both can be replaced with just &lt;a href="http://www.wrike.com" rel="nofollow noopener" target="_blank" title="http://www.wrike.com"&gt;one app&lt;/a&gt; that is great for both tasks and project management.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Pat Flatcher</dc:creator><pubDate>Mon, 19 May 2008 03:08:36 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-5859982</link><description>&lt;p&gt;Wow!
 Excellent system!
 I'd agree with Shimon, you could add Google Calendar.
-As to RTM and Basecamp I think that they both can be replaced with just &lt;a href="http://www.wrike.com" rel="nofollow"&gt;one app&lt;/a&gt; that is great for both tasks and project management.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Pat Flatcher</dc:creator><pubDate>Mon, 19 May 2008 03:08:36 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674537</link><description>Great system you have!&lt;br&gt;&lt;br&gt;You miss two items &lt;br&gt;&lt;br&gt;- Calendar solution - I use google calendar Sync with iPhone&lt;br&gt;- TODO list - I use remember the milk&lt;br&gt;&lt;br&gt;For windows users I would like to suggest my solution&lt;br&gt;for handling scanned pages :&lt;br&gt;&lt;br&gt;&lt;a href="http://www.42Tags.com" rel="nofollow"&gt;http://www.42Tags.com&lt;/a&gt;&lt;br&gt;&lt;br&gt;You can scan the papers, attach files and then tag them.
-You can later search your papers and files having an instant results.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Shimon Sofer</dc:creator><pubDate>Mon, 19 May 2008 00:25:42 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674536</link><description>On the subject of file backup, sharing and storage ...&lt;br&gt;&lt;br&gt;Online backup is becoming common these days.
-It is estimated that 70-75% of all PC's will be connected to online backup services with in the next decade.&lt;br&gt;&lt;br&gt;Thousands of online backup companies exist, from one guy operating in his apartment to fortune 500 companies.&lt;br&gt;&lt;br&gt;Choosing the best online backup company will be very confusing and difficult.
-One website I find very helpful in making a decision to pick an online backup company is:&lt;br&gt;&lt;br&gt;&lt;a href="http://www.BackupReview.info" rel="nofollow"&gt;http://www.BackupReview.info&lt;/a&gt;&lt;br&gt;&lt;br&gt;This site lists more than 400 online backup companies in its directory and ranks the top 25 on a monthly basis.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jenny</dc:creator><pubDate>Sat, 17 May 2008 23:21:37 -0000</pubDate></item></channel></rss>
+As to RTM and Basecamp I think that they both can be replaced with just &lt;a href="http://www.wrike.com" rel="nofollow noopener" target="_blank" title="http://www.wrike.com"&gt;one app&lt;/a&gt; that is great for both tasks and project management.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Pat Flatcher</dc:creator><pubDate>Mon, 19 May 2008 03:08:36 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674537</link><description>&lt;p&gt;Great system you have!&lt;/p&gt;&lt;p&gt;You miss two items&lt;/p&gt;&lt;p&gt;- Calendar solution - I use google calendar Sync with iPhone&lt;br&gt;- TODO list - I use remember the milk&lt;/p&gt;&lt;p&gt;For windows users I would like to suggest my solution&lt;br&gt;for handling scanned pages :&lt;/p&gt;&lt;p&gt;&lt;a href="http://www.42Tags.com" rel="nofollow noopener" target="_blank" title="http://www.42Tags.com"&gt;http://www.42Tags.com&lt;/a&gt;&lt;/p&gt;&lt;p&gt;You can scan the papers, attach files and then tag them.
+You can later search your papers and files having an instant results.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Shimon Sofer</dc:creator><pubDate>Mon, 19 May 2008 00:25:42 -0000</pubDate></item><item><title>Re: My new (almost) paperless office</title><link>http://pauljacobson.org/2008/05/17/my-new-almost-paperless-office/#comment-1674536</link><description>&lt;p&gt;On the subject of file backup, sharing and storage ...&lt;/p&gt;&lt;p&gt;Online backup is becoming common these days.
+It is estimated that 70-75% of all PC's will be connected to online backup services with in the next decade.&lt;/p&gt;&lt;p&gt;Thousands of online backup companies exist, from one guy operating in his apartment to fortune 500 companies.&lt;/p&gt;&lt;p&gt;Choosing the best online backup company will be very confusing and difficult.
+One website I find very helpful in making a decision to pick an online backup company is:&lt;/p&gt;&lt;p&gt;&lt;a href="http://www.BackupReview.info" rel="nofollow noopener" target="_blank" title="http://www.BackupReview.info"&gt;http://www.BackupReview.info&lt;/a&gt;&lt;/p&gt;&lt;p&gt;This site lists more than 400 online backup companies in its directory and ranks the top 25 on a monthly basis.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jenny</dc:creator><pubDate>Sat, 17 May 2008 23:21:37 -0000</pubDate></item></channel></rss>